mebikarbonat/SHeRAA-FL/README.md

 8. Then start to run remote_attestation_clientx.py script from each clients' folder to begin remote attestation process.
 9. After remote attestation finished, run domain_verification_clientx.py script from each clients' folder to begin domain verification process.
 10. Lastly, run fl_training_clientx.py from each clients' folder to begin model training process.
+*You can also used Server and Client GUI program to run SHeRAA-FL

 ## Unsecure FL Setup
 1. The FL setup source code is available in the /experiments/unsecure-FL Folder.